adamkurth/CXLS_Sphinx/docs/source/cxls/data_analysis/projects/background_subtraction.rst

 .. py:class:: ArrayRegion(array)

-    The `ArrayRegion` class is used for processing the image array region.
+    Initialize the `ArrayRegion` class with the image array.

     :param array: The image array to be processed.
     :type array: numpy.ndarray

     .. py:attribute:: x_center

         The x coordinate of the center of the region.
 First coordinate in tuple.

         :type: int

     .. py:attribute:: y_center

         The y coordinate of the center of the region.
 Second coordinate in tuple.

         :type: int

     .. py:attribute:: region_size

-        Make region that has radius of size region_size.
+        The size of the region radius.

         :type: int

     .. py:method:: set_peak_coordinate(x, y)

         Set the x and y coordinates of the center of the region using chosen coordinate.

         :param x: The x coordinate of the center of the region.
         :type x: int
         :param y: The y coordinate of the center of the region.
         :type y: int

     .. py:method:: set_region_size(size)

-       Make region that is printable for the terminal and has a radius of region_size.
+        Set the size of the region radius.

         :param size: The size of the region radius.
         :type size: int

     .. py:method:: get_region()

         Get the region from the image array.

         :return: The region from the image array.
         :rtype: numpy.ndarray

 Helper Functions
 ----------------